hammertoe/ArbitrumArenaGame/README.md

 - [Getting Started](#getting-started)
 - [Contributing](#contributing)
 - [License](#license)

+## TL;DR
+You write a smart contract that controls your player in the arena.
+Each turn your contract is called with the game state.
+Register that contract with the main arena contract and when the game is run, see how your player performs!

 ## Overview
 Arbitrum Arena is a turn-based strategy game where multiple players battle on a grid.
 Each player controls a unique character with the goal of eliminating other players through strategic moves and attacks.
 The game is hosted on the Arbitrum Sepolia network, offering fast and low-cost transactions.
 Players register their participation through their Ethereum wallets and interact with the game using smart contracts.